tajmone/awesome-interactive-fiction/CONTRIBUTING.md

 ## System Requirements

+### Asciidoctor Ruby

 Source documents are in [AsciiDoc] format, designed for [Asciidoctor]  (Ruby), so you'll need to install the [Asciidoctor Ruby gem] on your machine to be able to build and preview the edited document.

+### EditorConfig

+This repository relies on [EditorConfig] to enforce consisted code styles across different editors.
+If your editor doesn't natively support EditorConfig, you should [find and install a third party plug-in].

+EditorConfig validation of the project files is carried out via [EClint] (Node.js):

+    $ eclint check

+Ideally, you should also install [EClint] via NPM, in order to check that all files pass the test before submitting a pull request — but neither of these are mandatory, just highly recommended to help preserve code consistency.

+[EditorConfig]: https://editorconfig.org "Visit EditorConfig website"
+[find and install a third party plug-in]: https://editorconfig.org/#download "See the list of editors supporting EditorConfig"
+[EClint]: https://www.npmjs.com/package/eclint "Go to EClint page at NPM"

 # Proposing Contents via Issues